sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 - The main ReLico artifact is the Timed Rebeca → Lingua Franca translator.
 This smart-home example shows how translated code can be used in an end-to-end deployment path.
 - The hardware-backed LF program (`smarthome.lf`) includes manual integration for live/replayed sensor input and should not be confused with the direct translator output.
 - The replay workflow uses controlled values written to `sensor_data.jsonl`; it is intended to reproduce the scenario-level event/property behavior, not to replace the live ESP32 validation path.
+- The five replay scenarios were tested on both macOS and Ubuntu 24.04.4.
+- The live ESP32 workflow was tested on macOS only.
 - The serial port in `serial_bridge.py` may need to be changed for your machine.
 - Live hardware reproduction is optional for artifact review.
 The replay script and included logs provide a hardware-free way to inspect the behavior reported in the paper.
 - The exact steps for building/running the LF program depend on your Lingua Franca installation.